Quantity of Heat

 Question 34 of 38

-35. The general formula of determining the specific heat capacity of either solids or liquid is: HEAT LOSS = HEAT GAINED.
+35. The general formula of determining the specific heat capacity using electrical method is: V x I x t = HEAT GAINED (MCTheta).
 True or False?

 Question 35 of 38